The Toxic Nature of Resentments

 Resentment refers to the mental process of repetitively replaying a feeling and the events that accompany that feeling to the point that it angers us.
 When we feel resentful towards someone, we aren’t simply replaying the facts in our minds.
 Instead, we are re-experiencing and reliving those events in ways that affect us emotionally, physiologically, and spiritually–and the effects can often be very destructive.
 As stated in the introduction to this article, resentment probably constitutes the single most devastating impediment to repairing a relationship within a family or a friendship.

 Although resentments can flare up due to a recent and volatile conflict between people, the source of resentments goes much further back.
-For example, your parent, child, sibling, or partner may accuse you of a recent snub or slight, but the spark that ignites that anger is more than likely fueled by years of other imagined or real episodes of disrespect or disregard that has occurred.
+For example, your parent, child, sibling, or partner may accuse you of a recent snub or slight, but the spark that ignites that anger is more than likely fueled by years of other imagined or real episodes of disrespect or disregard that have occurred.

 The Dangers of Resentment in Recovery